-The following post shows you how to calculate the MACRS depreciation basis of your assets, the 4 methods used to write off different depreciable assets and how and when to take advantage of MACRS convention periods.
+Find out how to calculate the MACRS depreciation basis of your assets as well as the different MACRS methods of depreciation used to write off different depreciable assets.
+Additionally, discover how and when to take advantage of MACRS convention periods.

 What Is MACRS Depreciation?

-The IRS introduced the Modified Accelerated Cost Recovery System (MACRS), a depreciation method used for accounting purposes, in 1986.
-Very simply, the MACRS allows for a larger tax deduction in the early years of an asset’s useful life and less as time goes by.
-This is in contrast to straight-line depreciation, where you claim the same deduction year after year.
+Very simply, the general MACRS depreciation formula is an accounting formula that allows for a larger tax deduction in the early years of an asset’s useful life and less as time goes by.
+This is in contrast to straight-line depreciation, which allows you to claim the same deduction year after year.

-Note: MACRS is only used for business assets that your company bought after 1986.
-If you are depreciating property your company bought before 1987, use the Accelerated Cost Recovery System (ACRS).
+It’s important to note that the MACRS depreciation schedule is only used for business assets that a company bought after 1986.
+If you depreciate company property purchased before 1987, use the Accelerated Cost Recovery System (ACRS).

-The basis is simply how much you pay for your purchase.
-This includes the following:
+The basis is simply how much you pay for your purchase, including:

 - Shipping and delivery costs